 U.S. and Cuba confer on oil spills

-Vast untapped reserves of "black gold" are thought to lie off Cuba's north shore.
+Vast untapped reserves of oil and gas are thought to lie off Cuba's north shore.
 For the United States, Cuba and Mexico, the risks of drilling in deep waters of the Gulf of Mexico are enormous.
-In 2012 Cuba began off shore oil exploration and experts warn that a large spill in Cuban waters could be more catastrophic than the BP disaster, given the three countries' nearby networks of coastal communities and sensitive marine ecosystems.
+In 2012 Cuba began off-shore oil exploration, and experts warn that a large spill in Cuban waters could be more catastrophic than the BP disaster, given nearby coastal communities and sensitive marine ecosystems.

 That's why EDF started a conversation between Cuban and U.S. officials with the aim of ensuring that drilling is done safely.
 In 2011, EDF led an unprecedented delegation to Cuba, including former EPA administrator Bill Reilly, co-chairman of the BP oil spill commission.
 The goal was to assess Cuba's offshore oil and gas plans and to share lessons learned about the risks of offshore drilling with Cuban officials.
 "The trip put the spotlight on the lack of dialogue between the United States and Cuba on how to prepare and respond to an oil spill in Cuban waters," says Lee Hunt, head of the International Association of Drilling Contractors, who helped organize the trip.
 "EDF has proved itself as an influential voice and broker for environmental diplomacy."

-At our urging, initial cooperation began when the Obama Administration agreed to pre-authorize some U.S.-based companies to assist in preventing and containing major oil spills in Cuban waters.
+At our urging, initial cooperation began when the Obama administration agreed to pre-authorize some U.S.-based companies to assist in preventing and containing major oil spills in Cuban waters.
 Then, in January 2017, the two countries met a major milestone and signed an oil spill pact to jointly prevent, contain and clean up oil and other toxic spills in the Gulf of Mexico.
-"This agreement is especially important for people living in coastal communities along the northern coast of Cuba and southern Florida because it provides a strong measure of protection against future disasters," says EDF Cuba program director, Dan Whittle.
+"This agreement is especially important for people living in coastal communities along the northern coast of Cuba and southern Florida because it provides a strong measure of protection against future disasters," says EDF’s Daniel Whittle.